wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 I sat on my deck and played Holst’s *Jupiter* toward the sky.
 The tuba pushed columns of air into motion; pressure waves radiated outward, coupling molecule to molecule, diffusing into turbulence and thermal noise within a few hundred meters.
 Sound belongs to atmosphere.
 It decays as it spreads.
 By the time it reaches the treeline, it is already folding back into quiet.

 Jupiter hung above that treeline as a bright point.
-Four faint companions—its moons—hovered nearby, barely separable from the star field.
+With my binoculars, I can make out four faint companions—its moons—hovered nearby, barely separable from the star field.
 No storms, no disk, only a concentrated glint.
 The light in that glint began as fusion in the Sun, photons born in a stellar core, random-walking outward for thousands of years before escaping into space.
 Those photons traveled roughly 5 astronomical units to reach Jupiter, scattered from hydrogen and ammonia clouds, and then crossed another 5 astronomical units to intersect Earth.

 As electromagnetic radiation propagates, its intensity decreases with distance according to the inverse square law,